weihanglo/debian-R-setup/doc/backup_rsync-daemon.md

 user@myNAS$ sudo vim /etc/rsyncd.secrets
 ```

-Then follow the `username:password` pattern for the authentication. **_For security_, tyr to avoid using the same password as the server account.**
+Then follow the `username:password` pattern for the authentication. **_For security issue_, try to avoid using the same password as the server account.**
 ```
 user:mypassword
 root:rootHasItsOwnPassword